sca075/mqtt_vacuum_camera/README.md

     </a>
 </div>

 **Description:**
 Extract the maps for rooted Vacuum Cleaners with Valetudo Firmware to Home Assistant via MQTT.
 This Custom Component allow to integrate the Vacuum functionalities and encode the Vacuum Map embedded on the image the vacuum send to mqtt.

+**Supported Vacuums:**
+- RoborockV1
+- Dreame D9

+If you encounter issues integrating a not listed vacuum please open a discussion.

-This Integration can decode the vacuum map and render it to Home Assistant, when you want also to control your vacuum you will need to also install the lovelace-xiaomi-vacuum-map-card (recommended) from HACS as well.
+This Integration decode the vacuum map and render it to Home Assistant, when you want also to control your vacuum you will need to also install the:
+[lovelace-xiaomi-vacuum-map-card (recommended)](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card) from HACS as well.
 Configuration of the card once the camera is selected requires: calibration source to be set to camera: true
+This will pass automatically the data to the card.

 ```
 type: custom:xiaomi-vacuum-map-card
 entity: vacuum.valetudo_silenttepidstinkbug